evolvablehardware/BitstreamEvolutionPico2ice/README.md

 ### Determining the correct device files
-Correctly configuring BitstreamEvolution requires determining the device files for the Arduino microcontroller and the Lattice ICE40 FPGA.
+Correctly configuring BitstreamEvolution requires determining the device files for the Arduino microcontroller and the PicoIce (iCE40UP5K FPGA).
 The device file for each will likely have the form `\dev\ttyUSB#` where `#` is a number There are two ways to do determine the device file associated with a particular device: one uses: